Macrometacorp/docs/docs/queryworkers/query-workers.md

 So view saved queries, click **Saved Queries**.

-Macrometa displays a list of system-defined queries and user-defined queries.
-You cannot delete or overwrite system-defined queries, so they display fewer options than user-defined queries.
-In the screenshot below, the user selected a system query.
+Macrometa displays a list of default queries and user-defined queries.
+You cannot delete or overwrite default queries.
+In the following screenshot, the user selected a default query:

 ![Saved queries](/img/queries/saved-queries.png)